 - Incomplete solder reflow or wave soldering due to contamination issues.

 - Flaking or delaminating gold contact pads from poorly controlled electroless metal deposition baths.

 - Switch or button pad failures generated by corrosion and poor PCB packaging practices.

 - Inductor insulation cracking and delamination failures.

 - Incompatibility of encasements with sensors and electronics.

-The laboratory's primary contact for these sorts of issues is Dr Howard Coulson.
+The laboratory's primary contacts for these sorts of issues is Dr Simon Romani and Howard Coulson.